GregAbram/HiLat/README.md

 Note that the target directory must have appropriate permissions

-Once that is done, you can use the instructions below to create subdirs of the current directory containing VTK-compatible versions of teh data.
+Once that is done, you can use the instructions below to create subdirs of the current directory containing VTK-compatible versions of the data.

 Once *that* is done, create a 'match' directory, cd into it and run: